 Several meteor showers are active in January.
-The Puppid-Velids are active from December 5th 2019 to January 7th 2020, peaking on the 29th of December 2019.
-The alpha Crucids, in the constellation of the Southern Cross (Crux) are active from the 6th January - 28th January, peaking on the 19th.
-The alpha Centaurids, in the constellation of Centaurus are active from the 28th January to the 21st February, peaking on the 7th of February.
-They are best viewed between 00:00 AM and 03:30 AM looking towards the constellation of Crux.
+The alpha Crucids, in the constellation of the Southern Cross (Crux), are active from the 6th of January to the 28th of January, peaking on the 19th.
+The alpha Centaurids, in the constellation of Centaurus, are active from the 28th of January to the 21st of February, peaking on the 7th of February.
+They are best viewed between 22h00 and 03:30 looking towards the constellation of Crux.
 Hourly rates are expected to be around 5 meteors per hour at the maximum.